Joe-spearing/Work-related-autonomy-and-mental-health-replication-package/README.md

 _Data_

-Understanding Society (UKHLS) data can be downloaded from the UK data service: https://ukdataservice.ac.uk/find-data/ O*NET data are available at: https://www.onetcenter.org/db_releases.html.
+Understanding Society (UKHLS) data can be downloaded from the UK data service: https://ukdataservice.ac.uk/find-data/.
+You will need study number 6614.

+O*NET data are available at: https://www.onetcenter.org/db_releases.html.
 I used the August 2018 vintage Work Context File.

 _R_scripts_